Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Introduction

-This increasing complexity coupled with uncoordinated deployment, distributed management, and network densification may negatively impact the operation of future WiFi networks.
+The increasing Wi-Fi complexity coupled with uncoordinated deployment, distributed management, and network densification may negatively impact the operation of future 802.11 networks.
 A candidate approach to solving these performance-related problems is to apply \ac{ML}, a type of artificial intelligence, where ``algorithms can learn from training data without being explicitly programmed''~\cite{wang2020thirty}.
+Indeed, the IEEE 802.11 Working Group is discussing the use of \ac{ML} for improving the performance of beyond-802.11be networks \cite{ming2022look}.
 So far, \ac{ML}-based techniques have been explored for a variety of problems in networking~\cite{sun2019application,kulin2020survey,luong2019applications}.
-Successful solutions can be applied to fields ranging from configuring physical layer parameters to traffic prediction.
+Successful solutions are applied to fields ranging from configuring physical layer parameters to traffic prediction.